 For decades, the Legal Defense Fund’s (LDF) scholarship programs have provided financial assistance to those who had been denied access to higher education for generations.
 The Herbert Lehman Scholarship and the Earl Warren Scholarship guaranteed for many able Black undergraduate students and law students that the battles to end segregation in education would not be undermined by financial need.
 The mission of LDF’s scholarship program is to help transform the promise of racial equality into a social, economic, and political reality by supporting talented undergraduate students and law students.

-Applications for the Earl Warren and Herbert Lehman scholarships open on November 30, 2022.
-The deadline for submission of the Herbert Lehman scholarship application is April 1, 2023 and the deadline to apply for the Earl Warren and Herbert Lehman scholarships has now passed and will reopen on November 30, 2023.
+Applications for the Earl Warren and Herbert Lehman scholarships will open on November 30, 2023.
+The deadline to apply for the Earl Warren and Herbert Lehman scholarships has now passed and will reopen on November 30, 2023.

 In order to secure the hard-won gains of its watershed legal precedent, LDF created the Herbert Lehman Education Fund (the “Lehman Fund”) and the Legal Internship and Fellowship Program (the “Fellowship Program”) in 1964 to provide financial assistance to those who had been denied access to higher education for generations.
 Through their scholarship awards, the Lehman Fund and the Fellowship Program guaranteed for many able Black undergraduate students and law students that the battles to end segregation in education would not be undermined by financial need.
 Eight years later, as a successor to the Fellowship Program, LDF incorporated the Earl Warren Legal Training Program (the “Warren Program”) to cultivate future generations of attorneys dedicated to civil rights and public interest work.
 Additionally, the Warren Program sought to provide financial assistance for African-American students pursuing legal careers.